robert-hh/FTP-Server-for-ESP8266-ESP32-and-PYBD/README.md

 The server has some limitations:
 - Passive mode only
+- Binary mode only
 - Limited wildcard support for the ls and nlist commands.
 Only `*` and `?` are supported.
+- Limited multi-session support.
+The server accepts multiple sessions, but only one sessions command at a time is executed, which still allows interleaved actions.
+- Not all ftp commands are implemented.

 ## Startup